psychemedia/winter-tales/src/twelve_months.md

 "Green apples in January!
 Where did you get these apples?" asked Katinka.

-"Up yonder on the mountain; there is a tree there that is as red vnth them as a cherry-tree in July."
+"Up yonder on the mountain; there is a tree there that is as red with them as a cherry-tree in July."

 "Why did you bring only two?
 You ate the rest on the way."